In this session, you will be learning how to work with dates and times using SQL, along with some helpful examples and tables.

 VALUES ('Bilbo Baggins', '1998-04-16', NOW());

-You can also auto-update by using auto-initialization and auto=update properties of the TIMESTAMP and DATETIME data type if you do not want to insert current time and date manually.
+You can also auto-update by using auto-initialization and auto=update properties of the TIMESTAMP DATETIME

 Extracting Parts of Dates or Times